 Beautiful Sintra Portugal is the most popular day trip from Lisbon.
 As a result, in high season, the town is pure chaos.
 You need a clear strategy and plan of attack to make the most of your time in Sintra.

-There’s a reason tourist are besotted with Sintra.
+There’s a reason tourists are so besotted with Sintra.
 It’s rock star glamorous.
-Sintra has castles and palaces galore.
+Sintra has UNESCO-listed castles and palaces galore.
 It’s dazzling, colorful, and romantic.
-Even the town itself is quaint, filled with artisan shops, and well worth exploring.
-Sintra packs a punch and delivers on its hype.
+The towns top attractions are some of the most famous landmarks in Portugal.

-I just returned from a geographical cure in Portugal and have some decided views on how to approach the medieval town crammed with UNESCO sites.
+I recently returned from a geographical cure in Portugal and have some decided views on how to approach visiting the medieval town crammed with UNESCO sites.
 Views that are different than the standard advice that I read.